extism/docs/docs/overview.md

   <img src="/img/extism-language-support.png"/>
 </p>

 You can use Extism in your codebase, regardless of the programming language.
 We support several environments through our official [Host SDKs](/docs/category/integrate-into-your-codebase), and are adding more language support all the time.
-Let us know if we're missing yours by opening and [issue on GitHub](https://github.com/extism/proposals), or talk to us in our [Discord](https://discord.gg/cx3usBCWnc) server.
+Let us know if we're missing yours by opening an [issue on GitHub](https://github.com/extism/extism/issues), or talk to us in our [Discord](https://discord.gg/cx3usBCWnc) server.

 ## What is a "plug-in system"?